datenanalyseGDZH/checkerlang/documentation/ckl-language.md

 The more complex variant allows to assign values to multiple variables in each iteration.
 In this case, the values of the expression must be of type list or set.

+By using `in keys`, `in values`, `in entries`, we can select the keys, the values or entry-pairs to iterate over in case of a map or object.

 ### Examples